Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Assumptions and threat model

+Peers in Biscotti need to arrive at a consensus on the state of the model for each round of training.
+Proof of Stake (POS)~\cite{Gilad:2017,Aggelos:2017} is a recently proposed consensus mechanism for cryptocurrencies.
+Consensus using POS is fast because it delegates the consensus responsibility to a subset of peers each round.
+The peers responsible are selected each round based on the amount of stake that they possess in the system.
+In cryptocurrencies, the \emph{stake} of a peer refers to the amount of value (money) that a peer holds.
+POS relies on the assumption that a subset of peers holding a significant fraction of the stake will not attempt to subvert the system.
+For a detailed background on Proof of Stake , please refer to Appendix ~\ref{sec:stake}.

+In Biscotti, we define \emph{stake} as a measure of peer's contribution to the system.
+Peers acquire stake by by providing SGD updates or by facilitating the consensus process.
+Thus, the stake that a peer accrues during the training process is proportional to their contribution to the trained model.
+We assume that all nodes can obtain the fraction of stake of any other peer using a function from the current stake of the blockchain.
+In addition to this, we also assume that at any point in time more than 70\% of the stake in the system is honest and that the stake function is properly bootstrapped.
+The initial stake distribution at the start may be derived from an online data sharing marketplace, a shared reputation score among competing agencies or auxiliary information on a social network.

-In addition to this, we also assume that the stake a peer accrues during the training process is proportional to the peer's utility of the trained model. \textbf{Blockchain topology}.
-Each peer is connected to some subset of other peers in a topology that allows flooding-based dissemination of updates that eventually reach all peers.
-For example, this could be a random mesh topology with flooding, similar to the one used for transaction and block dissemination in Bitcoin~\cite{Nakamoto:2009}. \textbf{Machine learning}.
+\textbf{Blockchain topology}.
+Each peer is connected to some subset of other peers in a topology that allows flooding-based dissemination of blocks that eventually reach all peers.
+For example, this could be a random mesh topology with flooding, similar to the one used for block dissemination in Bitcoin~\cite{Nakamoto:2009}.
+Peers that go offline during training and join later are bootstrapped on the current state of the blockchain by other peers in the system. \textbf{Machine learning}.
 We assume that ML training parameters are known to all peers: the model, its hyperparameters, its optimization algorithm and the learning goal of the system (these are distributed in the first block).
 In a non-adversarial setting, peers have local datasets that they wish to keep private.
 When peers draw a sample from this data to compute an SGD update, we assume that this is done uniformly and independently~\cite{Bottou:1999}.
 This ensures that the Multi-KRUM gradient validation~\cite{Blanchard:2017} is accurate.